samsmit362/HismithControl/README.md

 6) You can also run "Test Performance" in my case avg_dt_\* results are ~42 (milliseconds) max_dt_\* ~67-93 and it is enough for get good results.\
 Than low values than more accurate and often application will can control the device.
 7) **Highly recommended to use special VLC build with milliseconds support for get best results** (standard VLC currently doesn't support it, it can sync only by seconds) you can find it in the latest artifacts in [3rdParty VLC fork project](https://code.videolan.org/skosnits/vlc-extended-playlist-support/-/releases)\
-You can also try to use standard VLC but be aware that resynchronization of Hismith moves and video timeline can be ~500-1000 milliseconds and there isn't any guaranty that it will work correctly.\
+You can also try to use standard VLC but be aware that re-synchronization of Hismith moves and video timeline can be ~500-1000 milliseconds and there isn't any guaranty that it will work correctly.\
 Also you will need to enabler HTTP request supports in VLC according instruction from: [Play funscripts using VLC and MultiFunPlayer](https://osr.wiki/books/funscript-playback/page/play-funscripts-using-vlc-and-multifunplayer)\
 Don't forget to align used settings with settings.xml fields:\
 <code><vlc_url>http://127.0.0.1</vlc_url>\